 - You have high blood pressure.

-- You desire pain relief.
+- You desire pain medications, such as an epidural.

 - Your baby is not positioned correctly.

-- Your baby is showing signs of distress before delivery (abnormal heart rate), or after birth (signs of a medical condition or difficulty breathing).
+- Your baby is showing signs of distress before delivery (abnormal heart rate) or after birth (signs of a medical condition or difficulty breathing).

 - Labor isn’t progressing.